hsyyid/Kits/README.md

 ## Current Commands

-* /kits [pgNo] - Shows a PaginatedList of all the avaliable kits, and enables you to spawn them in by click on text.
+* /kits [pgNo] - Shows a PaginatedList of all the available kits, and enables you to spawn them in by click on text.
-* /kit [name] - Spawns in a Kit with the speicified name.
+* /kit [name] - Spawns in a Kit with the specified name.
-* /kit reload - Reloads Kits Config
+* /kit reload - Reloads Kits Config.
 * /kit add [kit name] [item name] - Adds an Item to a Kit or can Add a Kit with a Specified Item.
+* /kit delete [kit name] - Deletes specified Kit.
+* /kit interval [kit name] [interval] - Change the interval of the specified kit in MILLISECONDS.

 ## Adding Items to a Kit